Mandy Moore: 1993–1999: Career beginnings

-1999–2000: So Real, MTV, and I Wanna Be with You
+1999–2000: So Real, MTV stardom, and I Wanna Be with You

 After signing with Epic Records, Moore began working on her debut album.
-While recording the album, Moore had to leave Bishop Moore Catholic High School when she was only in the ninth-grade, but continued receiving her education from tutors.
+While recording the album, Moore had to leave Bishop Moore Catholic High School when she was in the ninth grade and continued receiving her education from tutors.
 In the summer of 1999, Moore began touring with the boy band NSYNC.
-Later that year, Moore also toured with the boy band Backstreet Boys.
+Later in 1999, Moore toured with the Backstreet Boys.

-Moore's debut single, "Candy", was released on August 17, 1999, in the U.S. The single was a commercial success in a number of countries, but was immediately compared to the singles of fellow teen pop singers Jessica Simpson, Christina Aguilera, and Britney Spears.
+Moore's debut single, "Candy", was released on August 17, 1999, in the U.S. The single was a commercial success in a number of countries, and has been compared to the singles of fellow teen pop singers Jessica Simpson, Christina Aguilera, and Britney Spears.
 It debuted at number 88 on the Billboard Hot 100, before peaking at number 41 on the chart.
 The single later received a Gold certification from the RIAA, for sales exceeding 500,000 copies in the U.S. The single was the most successful in Australia, where it peaked at number 2 on the ARIA Charts and received a Platinum certification.
 Moore began to host and VJ at MTV, contributing to numerous shows including Total Request Live, Say What?
 Karaoke, and her own talk show which was originally called The Mandy Moore Show before being retitled as Mandy.

 Moore's debut studio album, So Real, was released on December 7, 1999, by 550 Music through Epic Records.
-The album received a limited release in only a few countries.
+The album received a limited release in a few countries.
 It received generally mixed reviews from critics when it was released, and Moore continued to be compared to other teen pop singers.
 Allmusic said about the album, "Fifteen-year-old Mandy Moore's debut album sounded like it was inspired almost entirely by listening to recent hit albums by 'N Sync, the Backstreet Boys, and Britney Spears."
 Entertainment Weekly had a similar opinion about the album, and gave it a C− in their review.
 The album debuted at number 77 on the Billboard 200 chart.
-The album eventually continued to climb the chart until it peaked at number 31.
-It later received a Platinum certification from the RIAA, for sales exceeding one million copies in the U.S. alone.
-The album's second single, "Walk Me Home", was released on the same day as the album.
-The single did not have the same success of its predecessor, failing to appear on any major charts.
+It continued to climb the chart until it peaked at number 31.
+It received a Platinum certification from the RIAA, for sales exceeding one million copies in the U.S. alone.
+The album's second single, "Walk Me Home", did not have the same success of its predecessor, failing to appear on any major charts.